julianfaraway/LMP/docs/index.md

 shall try to help.
 See the appendix to get started.

 This book has an ancestor entitled [Linear Models with R](https://julianfaraway.github.io/faraway/LMR/).
-Clearly the book you hold now is about Python and not `` but it is not an exact translation.
+Clearly the book you hold now is about Python and not `R` but it is not an exact translation.
 Although I was able to accomplish almost all of the `R` book in this Python book, I found reason for
 variation: